Overview

 - Easily integrate the solder dome into your existing SMT automation process

-- Reduce overall build time and eliminates steps to final product assembly
+- Reduce overall build time and eliminate steps to final product assembly

 - Improve placement accuracy due to the elimination of manual placement